BroadcomMFD/code4z/README.md

 ## Sample Workflows

-### COBOL Language Support and CA Endevor Git Bridge
+### COBOL Language Support using CA Endevor Git Bridge and Explorer for Endevor
 * Use VS Code’s built-in git interface to git clone source code from CA Endevor using Endevor’s Git Bridge
 * Edit COBOL code using the COBOL Language Support, taking advantage of all the coding assistance provided by the extension
 * Use VS Code’s built-in git interface to push, pull and merge changes

-**// Combine the both workflows into one, change the headlines**

-### COBOL Language Support and Explorer for Endevor

-* View code elements in the entire map of Endevor using the Explorer for Endevor Extension.
-Editing is not allowed, but the COBOL Language Support will provide syntax highlighting for COBOL elements.
+* Eventually, search and browse additional code elements in the entire map of Endevor using the Explorer for Endevor extension.
+Editing is not allowed, but the COBOL Language Support will provide syntax awareness for COBOL elements
-* Download code elements, including their dependencies, using the Explorer for Endevor extension and add it to the git project if code modifications are needed.
+* Download code elements, including their dependencies, using the Explorer for Endevor extension into the current workspace  to by synchronized witch the Git project if code modifications are needed

 ### Debugger for Mainframe

-* Provide InterTest server location, CICS region, credentials and program/transaction name (either by file or input form).
+* Provide InterTest server location, CICS region, credentials and program/transaction name (either by file or input form)
-* Obtain the listing and define breakpoints.
+* Obtain the listing and define breakpoints
-* Start a debug session after triggering the CICS transaction.
+* Start a debug session after triggering the CICS transaction
 * Display variable values and change variable values
-* Stop at designated breakpoints, continue from designated breakpoint and step through the listing.
+* Stop at designated breakpoints, continue from designated breakpoint and step through the listing
-* Close debug session.
+* Close debug session

-### Zowe Explorer and Developer Testing / consider getting rid of this part and think about wo
+### Zowe Explorer and Developer Testing

 * Unit test code changes by submitting batch jobs.
 Access JCL in datasets using Zowe Explorer and submit them to the target z/OS system.
-View the results on the VS Code editor allowing quick and easy batch based unit testing of their code changes.
+View the results on the VS Code editor allowing quick and easy batch based unit testing of their code changes